catalyst/l3overlay/README.md

 * Type: **boolean**
 * Required: no

-Specifies whether or not IPsec should be used to encrypt the overlay mesh tunnels.
+Specifies whether or not transport mode IPsec VPNs should be used to encrypt the overlay mesh tunnels.
 The default value is `false`.
 If set to `true`, strongSwan should be installed on the system.

 #### ipsec-psk
 * Type: **hex**, 6-64 digits